I am a single woman at midlife. I am seriously starting to wonder if I will ever find and marry my life companion.

 So what should he do?
 Dump me!

 Well he’s had to struggle with this, don’t you think?
-But I love the living shit out of him and in the end he’s decided to just accept this floor thing as part of the deal, and here is my point:
+But I love him and in the end he’s decided to just accept this floor thing as part of the deal, and here is my point: